WPP-Public/Potato-ACE/src/ace/components/disclosure/README.md

 ### Simple Disclosure

-This is a simple button triggered Disclosure.
+This is a simple, button-triggered Disclosure.

 ```html
 <button ace-disclosure-trigger-for="ace-disclosure-1">